EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 What is changing with EU customs charges from 1 July 2026?

-From 1 July 2026, a new €3 customs duty per distinct item applies to all online orders shipped from outside the EU — including the USA, Great Britain, and UK websites — arriving in Ireland.
-This replaces a previous exemption that allowed parcels valued under €150 to arrive duty-free.
-The change is EU-wide and was approved by the Council of the European Union in February 2026.
+Since 1 July 2026, a €3 customs duty per distinct product type applies to online orders shipped from outside the EU, including the USA, Great Britain and UK websites, arriving in Ireland.
+This replaced a previous exemption that let parcels valued under €150 arrive duty-free.
+The change is EU-wide, set under Council Regulation (EU) 2026/382, and confirmed by Irish Revenue.

 Will I pay customs charges when ordering from Probiotic.ie?

-No. Probiotic.ie ships all orders from Dublin, Ireland — within the European Union.
-Customs duty does not apply to goods shipped from within the EU.
-The new €3 per item duty does not affect Probiotic.ie orders.
+No. Probiotic.ie ships all orders from Dublin, Ireland, within the EU.
+Customs duty is not charged on goods shipped from within the EU, so the €3 per item duty does not affect Probiotic.ie orders, and there is no An Post handling fee on delivery.

 What does 'per distinct item' mean — how is the €3 duty calculated?